SyedImtiyaz-1/GetTechProjects/.github/ISSUE_TEMPLATE/bug-report-🐞.md

 Add any other context about the problem here.

-🌟 **Note**: Please make sure to complete all the required tasks before submitting your contribution.
+🌟 **Note**: Please make sure to complete all the required tasks before submitting your issue/PR.

 - [ ] I have checked the existing issues
 - [ ]  [Give a Star](https://github.com/SyedImtiyaz-1/PreciousServices) ⭐